gertjana/gertjanassies.dev/content/240101_rust_on_esp32.md

 That's done through the "General Purpose Input Output" or GPIO, working with GPIO is pretty straightforward:

-here we turn a led on when a button is pressed.
+Here we turn a led on when a button is pressed.

 ```rust
 use esp_idf_hal::delay::FreeRtos;